cnorick/curse-of-strahd-notes/Locations/Tser Pool Encampment (G).md

 	- The party is ushered in and given food and wine.
 - One or two of the [[Vistani]] should be the main NPCs in the camp
 	- [[Arahja]] doing most of the talking and [[Rina]] chiming in every now and then
+- There are 12 bandits that are drinking and 3 sober bandit captains

 ### [[Madam Eva]]'s Tent
 - When she does the [[Card Reading]], roll out the "black velvet" cloth that you packed